binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 main $@
 {% endhighlight %}

-Notice the lack of quotation marks in the *source* and *main* invocations.
+Notice the lack of need for quotation marks in the *source* and *main* invocations.

-We could move the *IFS* and *noglob* settings into the support lib, but I like it to be explicit in the main script, and also that would require proper double-quoting on the *source* statement, since that runs before the support lib is loaded.

 Continue with [part 20] - scoping